 By: Dave Olsen

-Design requirements (including shaping and dimensional needs), piece and tooling cost, quantity needed, and even feasibility to manufacture dictate which metalworking processes (including which casting processes) are most suitable when choosing how to manufacture a product.
+Sand casting is the most versatile and arguably most widely used metal casting method, after centuries of development.
+Design requirements (including shaping and dimensional needs), piece and tooling cost, quantity needed, and even feasibility to manufacture dictate which metalworking processes (including which casting processes) are most suitable.

-The sand casting process employs techniques that produce shaped parts of nearly any design, including very large parts and those with internal passageways.
-There may be more optimal casting or metalworking processes for any specific product, based on needed tolerances, design intricacy, volume, tooling availability, or lead time, but it is likely that a casting in the needed configuration could be made using the sand process.
-That is a decision left to the design engineer.
+Product manufactured using sand casting employ techniques that produce shaped parts of nearly any design, including very large parts and those with internal passageways.
+There may be more optimal casting or metalworking processes for any specific product based on:

 A. Producing the Pattern – Desired product

-- The process utilizes a reusable pattern with the same details as the desired finished part.
+- The cast molding process utilizes a reusable pattern with the same details as the desired finished part.
 There is an allowance for thermal contraction or shrink.

 B. Producing the Pattern – Gates and risers: The metal delivery system

 - The pattern produced in step “A” also includes the metal pathways that will feed the desired cast product design with appropriate gating and risers.
-This drives the inevitable thermal contraction to acceptable areas (someplace other than the actual desired finished product), and manages the metal flow and needed gas venting.
+This drives the inevitable thermal contraction to acceptable areas – someplace other than the actual desired finished product.
+It also manages the metal flow and needed gas venting.

 - Patterns are made of many different materials such as wood, metal, synthetics, expandable polystyrene (EPS), and others depending on needed volume and tolerance.